arangodb/arangodb/CONTRIBUTING.md

 ### Style Guide

-We use `clang-format` to enfore consistent code formatting.
+We use `clang-format` to enforce consistent code formatting.
 Check [STYLEGUIDE.md](STYLEGUIDE.md) for a comprehensive description of ArangoDB's Coding Guidelines.